View of Rovinj Croatia

 Bale is an inland medieval town and was once a Roman Fortress.
 So when you enter the small medieval old town, you will find the streets encircle the church of St. Julian’s.
 If you decide to visit inside, you will find the 8th-century sarcophagus.

-For us, the unexpected highlight was learning Casanova spent some time in Bale when visiting his lovers at Palace Bembo-Soardo.
+The unexpected highlight for us was learning that Casanova spent some time in Bale while visiting his lovers at Palace Bembo-Soardo.

 5. Staying in the village of Sveti Lovrec